About

 - Single binary deployment (no external dependencies)

-- Running as a single node (clustering based on Viewstamped Replication will be implemented in the near future)
+- Running as a single node, with clustering based on Viewstamped Replication (VSR) currently being implemented

 Supported languages SDK